deepns/deepns.github.io/_posts/2020-09-10-fun-with-alexa-skill-development.md

 2. 5 GB of Amazon S3 storage, 20,000 get requests, 2,000 put requests, and 15 GB egress transfer per month
 3. 50GB storage for the skill code and 10K git requests per month.

 That was way more than what my skill would need.
 So it was a no brainer to go with Alexa Hosted Skills instead of hosting my own AWS Lambda and S3 buckets.
 After couple of weekends, I got my skill to a pretty good working state and submitted for approval.
-My skill **[GoodBerry's Day](https://www.amazon.com/Deep-S-GoodBerrys-Day/dp/B08HQWRXK5/) i**s now officially available in the [Skill Store](https://www.amazon.com/Deep-S-GoodBerrys-Day/dp/B08HQWRXK5/) after passing the certification**.**
+My skill **[GoodBerry's Day](https://www.amazon.com/Deep-S-GoodBerrys-Day/dp/B08HQWRXK5/)** is now officially available in the [Skill Store](https://www.amazon.com/Deep-S-GoodBerrys-Day/dp/B08HQWRXK5/) after passing the certification.

 It turned out to be a great learning exercise.
 I refreshed some of my AWS knowledge, learnt the ASK SDK, basics of Voice UI, [SSML](https://en.wikipedia.org/wiki/Speech_Synthesis_Markup_Language), Alexa Skill certification and many more.
 I am planning to follow it up with some new features (such as date lookups, reminders, e.g. `Alexa, ask Goodberry's Day to remind me when Pumpkin is available`) regular updates going forward.

+## Updated 11/1

+- Get availability data by asking your favorite flavor. e.g *When will I get pumpkin?, Is smores available today?*
+- Get flavor data for the entire week - e.g. *What's special this week?*
+- Click [here](https://alexa-skills.amazon.com/apis/custom/skills/amzn1.ask.skill.ed894507-8ba6-4f3a-97cd-e23a488c7ad0/launch) to try out the skill

 ## References